gi0baro/weppyreg/extensions/Sentry/page.md

 app.common_handlers = [app.ext.Sentry.handler]
 ```

-If you don't want the error tracking on exception, just set the parameter to `False` and don't add the handler to your application.
+Finally, if you just don't want the error tracking on exceptions, just set the parameter to `False` and don't add the handler to your application.

 ## Manual usage